 - 1. Sign in to Cloudera Data Science Workbench. - 2.
 Click Admin. - 3.
 Go to the Engines tab. - 4.
-From the Maximum GPUs per Session/Job dropdown, select the maximum number of GPUs that can be used by an engine. - 5.
 Under Engine Images, add the custom CUDA-capable engine image created in the previous step.
-This whitelists the image and allows project administrators to use the engine in their jobs and sessions. - 6.
+This allows project administrators across the deployment to start using this engine in their jobs and sessions. - 5.
+Site administrators can also set a limit on the maximum number of GPUs that can be allocated per session or job.
+From the Maximum GPUs per Session/Job dropdown, select the maximum number of GPUs that can be used by an engine. - 6.
 Click Update.